 This program offers qualifying students an opportunity to major in a more general degree that is culturally enriching, academically sound, and mentally stimulating.
-It also provides a more flexible and personalized option for a student who desires a more liberal education than what is found in other major curriculum offered at SCU.
+It also provides a more Online Professional Studies and personalized option for a student who desires a more liberal education than what is found in other major curriculum offered at SCU.